Is the email campaign right on schedule? I’m super excited about all the conversions we’re going to bring through this well-executed campaign.

 In the increasingly noisy digital world, it is super hard to cut through the clutter and make the recipient of the mail click on the subject line and take them ahead to the story.
 So a good email is one that is valuable and relevant.
 Talking about relevancy, it does matter to whom you are shooting those emails.
 If at all your email marketing fails, your targeted audience is probably the main reason.

 You cannot just shoot out emails to an unsegmented audience.
 If you think you can send them to an audience that is not classified on the basis of demography, designations, industry, and the probable business challenge you cannot help but be marked as spam and go to the junk folder.

 You definitely do not want this.

-So, you need to think through to whom your messages are intended to.
-You also need to think what challenges you are trying to address through your campaign instead of just a brand bragging.
+So, you need to think through to whom your messages are intended.
+You also need to think about what challenges you are trying to address through your campaign instead of just a brand bragging.
 Segmentation of the right audience can make a big difference, increase engagement levels and make your audience receptive to messages in improving your click-throughs and boost your email marketing success.

 2. Build consistency